efekurucay/CSE-102T-Computer-Programming-II/README.md

 I am a computer engineering student at Akdeniz University.

-This repo contains the programming assignments I have completed in my Akdeniz University laboratory courses.
+This repo contains the programming assignments I have completed in my Akdeniz University programming lectures.

 The assignments are written in Java.